jonathanlee7026/ML-Racial-Bias-in-Orthopaedics/README.md

 PURPOSE: To develop a racially equitable machine learning model that accurately predicts overnight stay following knee arthroscopy.

-Submitted to the Journal of Arthroscopy
+Submitted to Arthroscopy: The Journal of Arthroscopic & Related Surgery